 Required Medical Records.
 Michigan State Law requires that all first-time students supply certain medical records to the school of their choice before registration can be completed.
 The required records are those for (1) Tuberculosis Screening and (2) Measles, Mumps, and Rubella (German Measles) Immunization (MMR).
-See the admission section of Chapel and Worship Services.
-Students are this bulletin for detailed requirements.
+See the admission section of this bulletin for detailed requirements.